The Grapes of Wrath for kids, but with a much happier ending.

 - Bilingual Bonus: Plenty of Spanish words and phrases are used throughout the book, and while most are translated, some are not.
 To anyone familiar with the language, the use of bruja when applied to Bridget would have told what the locals thought of her long before it was defined for Robin.

-- Born in the Wrong Decade: Robin thinks this about her father to some degree, and every once in a while so does he, regarding the fact that the death of his father and later the Depression have caused him to work in menial labor that isn't good for his health and doesn't fit his literary and intellectual sensibilities.
+- Born in the Wrong Century: Or decade, in this case.
+Robin thinks this about her father to some degree, and every once in a while so does he, regarding the fact that the death of his father and later the Depression have caused him to work in menial labor that isn't good for his health and doesn't fit his literary and intellectual sensibilities.
 Bridget and Mr. McCurdy agree, which is significant.

 - Chekhov's Gun: A number of hints are given as to Bridget's identity if the careful reader is paying attention, such as her reaction to being asked if she lived in Palmeras House, her rather careful Exact Words when asked if Mr. McCurdy gave her the key, her extreme interest in the history of the McCurdy family "more than the McCurdys themselves", and the similarity in description between her face and Bonita's in the tintype.
 Also, Fred Criley's interest in the items in the whatnot cabinet foreshadows his eventual actions during the climax.